 Part of his paranoia might have come from the fact that he wasn’t an Israelite.
-He was a descendent of Edom.
+He was a descendant of Edom.
 His father aided Julius Caesar during the conquest of Judea and Herod was a friend of Anthony and Octavian (who later became Caesar Augustus).
 Because of his friendship, he was given the title “King of the Jews,” but it took him three years of hard fighting take hold of his “kingdom.”
 Now, in his old age, foreigners come announcing the birth of a new King of the Jews.
 Such news would strike Herod’s deepest fears.

-Thus Herod gathered his advisors, the chief priests and scribes, and asked them where it was prophesied that the Christ would be born.
+Thus Herod gathered his advisors, the chief priests, and scribes, and asked them where it was prophesied that the Christ would be born.
 They cited Micah 5:2 as stating it would be Bethlehem in Judea.

 Herod did not want word to get out that it was possible that the Messiah had been born, so he quietly recalled the wise men and asked when they saw the star appear.
-Such information would give him an idea how old the child was.
+Such information would give him an idea of how old the child was.
 He did tell the wise men where to look for the Messiah, but it was in hopes of having them do the work for him.
 He asked that they stop on their way home to let him know where the child was so he could also worship him.

 As the wise men left, they noticed something strange.
 The star appeared to be going before them.
 Stars are relatively fixed objects.
 They don’t generally appear to move.
 Yet this one did and as they entered Bethlehem it appeared above one particular house.
 Again, think of the stars you see at night.
 Can you sight one that appears to be directly over your house and not your neighbors?
 Obviously, the Lord’s hand was behind this wandering star.